jklappert/FireFly/README.md

 FireFly is a reconstruction library for rational functions written in C++.

-Please refer to this paper when using FireFly:
+Please refer to these papers when using FireFly:
 * J. Klappert and F. Lange, *Reconstructing Rational Functions with FireFly*, [[*Comput.Phys.Commun.* **247** (2020) 106951](https://doi.org/10.1016/j.cpc.2019.106951)], [[1904.00009](https://arxiv.org/abs/1904.00009)]
+* J. Klappert, S.Y.
+Klein, and F. Lange, *Reconstructing Rational Functions with FireFly*, [[1904.00009](https://arxiv.org/abs/1904.00009)]

 ## Table of contents
 * [Requirements](#requirements)